 We are extremely interested in helping the Batwa people, by empowering them with socio-economic activities to improve their livelihood and engage them actively in conservation efforts.

-The Batwa are forest pygmees, and the original inhabitants of Bwindi Impenetrabe forest and other rain forests.
-While their livelihood depended on the forest, they lived in relative balance with the forest and shared the forest with the wildlife.
+The Batwa are forest pygmies, and the original inhabitants of Bwindi Impenetrable forest and other rain forests.
+While their livelihood depended on the forest, they lived in relative balance with the forest and shared the forest with the wildlife for millenia.
 They would never kill an animal unnecessarily.
 If they wanted, they could have eradicated the mountain gorillas centuries ago, but fortunately they never did that, which we are grateful for.

 Even today, the indigenous Batwa are still a marginalized and undermined group at Bwindi.
-They are honestly proven as the most vulnerable and poorest members of the community, with no personal sources of income for survival and that would help them have an improved living standard.
-This is all because they are still uneducated, that means they can’t find jobs to help them earn.
-Survival has been from entertainment for visitors but this is not nowadays as smooth as it was before the covid situation.
+They are honestly proven as the most vulnerable and poorest members of the community, with in general no personal sources of income for survival .
+Many have not been able to get school education, and therefore they struggle to find suitable jobs.
 Their physical appearance is also a hinderance to them as well; short height, small in size and most of them not muscular, they can’t compete against the taller regular people for jobs that require hard physical labor.

-There are already a number of reliable grassroots organizations that work with the Batwa people, by giving them a sustainable livelihood that also leads to conservation of nature and wildlife.
+Besides fake organizations, there are a few reliable grassroots organizations that work with the Batwa people, by giving them a sustainable livelihood that also leads to conservation of nature and wildlife.
 This includes vocational training and agriculture. and programs to get them more involved with the tourism activities.
 But these organizations struggle to find funds to run the programs.
-Instead of reinventing the wheel, we work with these partner organizations and local leaders and provide a way for donors to support these activities.
+Instead of reinventing the wheel, we collaborate with such partner organizations and local leaders and provide a way for donors to support these activities.
 Here are some of the ways you can help:

 - Support the education of Batwa children via our Batwa Education program.

-- Support housing for Batwa who live further away from the park via our Batwa Housing program and make a donation towards that program via our donation webpage.
+- Support housing for Batwa who live further away from the park via our Batwa Housing program (webpage under construction) and make a donation towards that program via our donation webpage.